 The above prices don’t include the initial cost of traveling to and from the location, hotel stays at both ends of AV2 as well as the gear you will need to invest into to complete the traverse.

 Make sure to jump to my article about the ins and outs of staying in mountain huts in the Italian Dolomites, where I go more into detail about the cost of a stay in a rifugio.

 The amazing thing about the huts in Italy is that they allow you to carry as little as possible when on multiday backpacking trips, without sacrificing your well-being.

 You should go as light as possible.
 If your backpack is larger than 38 liters, you are doing it wrong.
 You can always wash your socks and undies as you go.
 There is no need to carry food, just some snacks.
 You also won’t need any backpacking equipment such as a tent or sleeping bag.

 The only thing that’s required at the huts is the sleeping bag liner so you don’t come in direct contact with the sheets and blankets provided at the huts.

 I have a complete packing list for multi-day hut-to-hut trips in the Dolomites including links to my favorite gear and a downloadable checklist.

 I created the map below to give you an overview of Alta Via 2.
 I marked all mountain huts as well as day routes and extensions.
 Click on the button in the top left corner of the map to see the different layers and names of the places.

 Whilst pretty accurate this map should not be used when navigating through the mountains!

-Throughout the article I will be sharing with you different path numbers which you need to take on each day.
-The best thing you can do to visualise the whole route is to purchase the Tabacco maps required for the traverse.
+Throughout the article, I will be sharing with you different path numbers which you need to take on each day.
+The best thing you can do to visualize the whole route is to purchase the Tabacco maps required for the traverse.